RaspberryPiFoundation/editor-api/README.md

 ### Webhooks

 This API receives push event data from the [Raspberry Pi Learning](https://github.com/raspberrypilearning) organisation via webhooks.
-These webhooks are mediated locally through `smee`, which runs in a Docker container.
-The webhook data is processed using the `github_webhooks` gem in the `github_webhooks_controller`.
+This data is used to create or update code projects related to the [Code Club Projects Site](https://projects.raspberrypi.org), and is processed using the `github_webhooks` gem in the `github_webhooks_controller`.
+For development purposes, these webhooks are mediated locally through `smee`, which runs in a Docker container.

 ## Usage